ProSGNeRF: Progressive Dynamic Neural Scene Graph with Frequency Modulated Foundation Model in Urban Scenes: Experiments

 \textbf{Scene Decomposition and Object Manipulation.} Compared to other methods, our approach excels significantly in its ability for scene decomposition and object manipulation.
 The structure of the proposed method can naturally decompose scenes into dynamic and static scene components.
-We present the rendering of isolated nodes of our progressive scene graph in Fig. \ref{fig: manipulation} to present the scene editing ability.
+We present the rendering of isolated nodes of our progressive scene graph in Fig. \ref{fig: manipulation} and Fig to present the scene editing ability.
 In Fig. \ref{fig: manipulation}, we compared the scene decomposition ability of our method and other methods.
 We can see that our method learns a clean decomposition between the objects and the background.

 We then generate previously unseen frames of novel object arrangements, temporal variations.
 Our progressive neural scene graph architecture allows dynamic urban scene editing, which can be manipulated at its edges and nodes.
-To exhibit the flexibility of our proposed scene representation, we manipulate the pose of dynamic objects through rotation.
-We present the view synthesis results in Fig. \ref{fig: manipulation}.
+To demonstrate the flexibility of the proposed scene representation, we rotate the pose of dynamic objects.
+We present the view synthesis results in Fig. \ref{fig: manipulation} and Fig.~\ref{fig:manipulation2}.
 Note that we have not observed the rotation of dynamic objects during training.

 In addition to object manipulation and node removal of the dynamic objects, our method allows for constructing completely novel scene graphs and novel view synthesis.
 Fig. \ref{fig: manipulation} shows view synthesis results that we randomly insert new object nodes and new object positions with new transformations.
 We constrain samples to the joint set of all observed road trajectories.
 Note that all these translations and manipulations have not been observed during training.
+Figure \ref{fig:manipulation2} illustrates the scene editing results for the single object movement setting.
+As shown in the figure, our method enables flexible insertion of different types of vehicles into the scene, including trucks and cars.
+These results demonstrate the strong object level editability of the proposed approach and highlight the advantages of the scene graph structure in supporting controllable and semantically consistent scene manipulation.

+\textbf{Computational requirements.} We further report the computational requirements of ProSGNeRF to clarify its practical efficiency.
+All experiments are conducted on a single NVIDIA A100 GPU.
+For a representative KITTI sequence, the training time is approximately 10 hours, the peak GPU memory consumption is 14.5 GB, and the rendering speed is 3 FPS at the original image resolution.